 Note, however, that mutating an instance of a reference type held in a variable is not the same thing as re-assigning the variable to a different instance.
 The first changes the contents of the thing, the second changes the thing for another thing!

-Therefore, if…
+Therefore, if

 the method is a procedure AND